-The Campus Community Asset Projects (CAPs) which A. J. Gordon Fellows develop are designed to explore asset-based thinking and collaboration in the context of a small community—in this case, our campus community.
+The Campus Community Asset Projects (CAPs) which A. J. Gordon Scholars develop are designed to explore asset-based thinking and collaboration in the context of a small community—in this case, our campus community.

-Individually or in teams, A. J. Gordon Fellows choose a campus-based community project based on shared interests or established needs.
+Individually or in teams, A. J. Gordon Scholars choose a campus-based community project based on shared interests or established needs.
 Each project is linked to the theory and practice of asset-based thinking and community development.
-Fellows are encouraged to build community partnerships and influence the community experience of their fellow citizens.
-Lifelong leadership is about one's influence with others, among others, and on behalf of others, and these projects are a shared vision for fulfilling the goal of learning to lead, which is emphasized in the A. J. Gordon Fellows program.
+Scholars are encouraged to build community partnerships and influence the community experience of their fellow citizens.
+Lifelong leadership is about one's influence with others, among others, and on behalf of others, and these projects are a shared vision for fulfilling the goal of learning to lead, which is emphasized in the A. J. Gordon Scholars program.

 Participants are exposed to the dynamics of complex social and community issues and resources.
 They have a chance to take an active role in leading with understanding, and to learn the practices of project development and management, teamwork, collaboration, community networking and advocacy.
 Projects are a practical learning experience and a means to return service to the campus community.

 Some Projects since 2010